 Fifty-four schools from more than 40 cities in Ohio recently received new water fountains, thanks to $200,000 in funding from the Delta Dental Foundation (DDF).

 The schools are part of the DDF’s “Rethink Your Drink: Water’s Cool at School” program.
 The program is designed to encourage children to drink more water during the school day and to drink water rather than high sugar alternatives.
-The average school child consumes 62 lbs. of sugar a year, most of that from soft drinks or other high sugar content beverages.
+According to Consumer Reports, the average school child consumes 52 lbs. of sugar a year, most of that from soft drinks or other high sugar content beverages.

 According to the American Heart Association, on average, U.S. children ages 2-18 consume 19 teaspoons of added sugar daily, largely from soda, fruit-flavored drinks, sports drinks, cakes and cookies, according to the report.
 The AHA recommends that children over age 2 years should consume no more than 6 teaspoons (25 grams) of added sugar each day and children should not drink more than one 8-ounce sugar-sweetened beverage per week.